 During the 1960s and early 1970s, Blackwood developed one of the largest thematically linked series of prints in Canadian history, The Lost Party.
 This famous series of 50 etchings focussed on the Newfoundland sealing disaster of 1914.
 He was also involved with establishing an art gallery at Erindale College, an affiliate of the University of Toronto.
 As a sign of gratitude to Blackwood, the gallery was named The Blackwood Gallery when it officially opened in 1992.

-Despite his long Ontario residency, Blackwood's art continues to focus on Newfoundland.
-His output is prolific, and his subject matter has included the fisheries, the seal hunt, resettlement, shipwrecks, mummers, and other aspects of outport life.
-While known for his stark blue-black etchings, in recent years he has experimented with watercolour and oil tempera.
-He has become one of the most successful and respected artists in Canada.
+Despite his long Ontario residency, Blackwood's art continued to focus on Newfoundland and Labrador.
+His output was prolific, and his subject matter included the fisheries, the seal hunt, resettlement, shipwrecks, mummers, and other aspects of outport life.
+While known for his stark blue-black etchings, in later years he experimented with watercolours and oil tempera.
+He became one of the most successful and respected artists in Canada.